Skinner927/CloudCannon/README.md

 CloudCannon
 ===========
 CloudCannon is a JavasScript class that will shoot clouds across an HTML "sky" element for a sweet scrolling cloud effect.

+**Features:**
-Height, size, and speed of clouds are random.
+* Cloud height, size, and speed are all customizable.
+* Cloud height, size, and speed are randomly set (from specified ranges) so no two clouds should do the same thing.
+* Should work on any block element.

 View a demo: [DEMO](http://jsfiddle.net/skinner927/23RVw/)